harrymoon178/harry178/README.md

 Game description:
 ----------------------
-  Bullet list Beat the Dealer is a classic drinking game by sheer luck implement in c++ include some new game features such as items, level, money and score systems
+  nested bullet list Beat the Dealer is a classic drinking game by sheer luck implement in c++ include some new game features such as items, level, money and score systems